best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 1. Place the cursor anywhere in the table
 2. Click onto the ‘Design’ ribbon
 3. Check the ‘Header Row’ box

+### Naming tables

+If you have a spreadsheet with lots of worksheets and many tables, you should make sure the tables have meaningful names.
+This will aid navigation for everyone, but particularly for those who use assistive technology.
+It will also help you pass [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

+#### Name a table in Excel
+1. Click anywhere in the table
+2. Click the ‘Design’ ribbon
+3. In the properties section there is a box to edit the table name - to be useful this name must be meaningful and describe the table.
+4. Note that Excel doesn’t allow spaces or dashes in table names, words must be split up with underscores

+#### Check navigation with named tables

+If you want to see a list of all the tables in your worksheet go to the ‘Formulas’ ribbon and click ‘Name manager’.
+To test out navigation you can click ‘Ctrl + G’.
+This brings up a ‘Go to’ tool.
+You can then click onto one of your tables and select ‘OK’ to be taken directly to that table.

 ### Column headings
 Every table in your spreadsheet must have a correctly tagged header row, as described in the 'Mark up tables in spreadsheets' section.
 This is key to pass [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).